A label developed by AXA in 2013 has revolutionized how insurance products are conceived and the relationship between the Group and its clients.

 Following consultations with various external concerned parties, an ethical framework was formalized and then validated by the senior management of AXA in France.
 This framework, called the “Assurance Citoyenne” (or Citizen Insurance), is composed of four commitments and 15 criteria that all new products must meet.

 This participatory method did not only serve to shape the theory behind the “Assurance Citoyenne”; in practice, the AXA in France teams are also increasingly turning toward civil society before building new offers.
-To do this, they use monassurancecitoyenne.com, a crowdsourcing site created by the company two years ago.
-More than 6,400 users have signed up and share their ideas for improving insurance services.
+To do this, they use monassurancecitoyenne.com, a crowdsourcing site created by the company in 2016.

 One question in particular comes up frequently: “Why not allow car insurance to be activated on a case-by-case basis, rather than through yearly payments?”
 This message was received loud and clear by AXA in France, who created “ma mobilité auto” (my car mobility) which gives clients five choices: 24-hour, weekend, weekly, monthly or annual coverage.
 This policy has been offered since the summer of 2016, and, of course, carries the “Assurance Citoyenne” label.

-Today, half of AXA’s French revenue is generated by products labeled “Assurance Citoyenne”.
-Better yet, since last year, all redesigned offers have been subject to this standard, even though the procedure is not mandatory.
+In 2019, half of AXA’s French revenue is generated by products labeled “Assurance Citoyenne”.
+Better yet, since 2017, all redesigned offers have been subject to this standard, even though the procedure is not mandatory.
 For example, take Avizen Pro, an insurance solution for business leaders.
 A few months ago, its creators wrote a memo that clarified the contract’s main characteristics.
 This memo is now given to clients, and specifies all guarantees, but also cases where it is null, exclusions and cancellations.
 This transparency effort contributed to Avizen Pro receiving the “Assurance Citoyenne” label.

 In November 2016, the firm EY was asked to audit AXA in France’s “Assurance Citoyenne”.
 The report’s authors concluded: “We appreciated the appropriate character of the framework and evaluation grid… in relation to their pertinence, reliability, comprehensiveness, neutrality, and intelligibility.”
 In other words, a strong standard has been established.